dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-EQ14.md

 TODO: Optionally wipe the existing NVME drive as Talos doesn't like an existing Talos install existing

+Additional requires BIOS steps:
-Within the EQ14's BIOS, under Advanced, there's a Compatibility Support Module (CSM) that you need to update the Boot mode from `UEFI Only` => `UEFI and Legacy` otherwise the Talos USB will refuse to boot.
+* Under Advanced, there's a Compatibility Support Module (CSM) that you need to update the Boot mode from `UEFI Only` => `UEFI and Legacy` otherwise the Talos USB will refuse to boot
+* TODO: Ensure in the Power settings that the nodes turn on automatically when power is applied

 Once booted, record the IP Addresses that DHCP assigns from the `SERVERS_STAGING` VLAN, for example:
 ```bash